darkrenaissance/darkfi/doc/src/philosophy/recommended-books.md

 * [Authoritarian vs Democratic Technics](https://wiki.polytech.barcelona/index.php?title=File:Mumford_authoritarian_vs_democratic_technics.pdf)
   by Mumford is a short 10 page summary of his books [The Myth of the Machine parts 1 & 2](https://en.wikipedia.org/wiki/The_Myth_of_the_Machine).
-  Mumford was a history and philosophy of science and technology.
+  Mumford was a historian and philosopher of science and technology.
 His books describe the two dominant legacies within technology; one enslaving humanity, and the other one liberating humanity from the state.